Please subscribe to our newsletter to stay up to date: Spaceworks Newsletter

 - Which areas of Tacoma could you locate your Creative Enterprise?
 Which would you prefer? (choose from list in application)

-- Digital images, videos, audio files, brochures, etc. that demonstrate the applicant’s past work and/or products and/or services you would provide/produce in a space.
+Provide 6 WORK SAMPLES – Digital images, videos, audio files, brochures, etc. that demonstrate the applicant’s past work and/or products and/or services you will provide/produce.

 Work Sample Descriptions